 Replacing EL34 Tube

-Our go-to tubes for audio amp upgrade is Mullard EL34.
+Our go-to EL34 tube for audio amp upgrades is Mullard EL34.
 It has good tight bass to balance out the beautiful mids.
 Mullard EL34 has velvet-like smoothness that has intricate textures.
 The top end has no hint of harshness, rounding out the warmth that you expect from an EL34 tube.

 See EL34, 6CA7 KT77 catalog page for listings.

 KT77 was all but lost in vacuum tube history as an esoteric but supreme audio tube.
-Tube manufacturers revived KT77 along with design and sonics of the classic KT77.
+Tube manufacturers revived the KT77 along with the design and sonics of the classic KT77.

 KT77 in Audio Amp